gitLouis/duo-minesweeper/README.md

 An online multiplayer Minesweeper game where two players take turns on a shared board.
 Built with FastAPI (Python) backend and vanilla HTML/CSS/JavaScript frontend.

+The game is hosted also on Render.com: https://duo-minesweeper.onrender.com/

 ## Features

 - **Two-player turn-based gameplay** on a shared Minesweeper board